ESiWACE-S1/fesom2-kernels/README.md

 This repository contains binary input files.
 Those files have not been commited to the history but are tracked using git-annex.

 You can use DataLad, a tool wrapping Git and git-annex.
-Install it via your pacakge manager or using pip
+Install it via your package manager or using pip
 ````sh
 pip install datalad
 ````